jdarcy/negative-lookup/README.md

-This is a very simple translator to cache "negative lookups" for workloads where the same file is looked up many times in places where it doesn't exit.
+This is a very simple translator to cache "negative lookups" for workloads in which the same file is looked up many times in places where it doesn't exist.
 In particular, web script files with many includes/requires and long paths can generate *hundreds* of such lookups per front-end request.
 If we don't cache the negative results, this can mean hundreds of back-end network round trips